 Bufeo gris Skull Replica measures 12.9 inches.
-Bufeo gris Skull is museum quality polyurethane resin cast.
-Also known as Tucuxi Gray River Dolphin
+Bufeo gris Skull Replica is museum quality polyurethane resin cast, 2-part skull (separate cranium and jaw).
+Made in USA.
+Cast of an original California Academy of Sciences specimen.
+Known as Tucuxi Gray River Dolphin.

 The Bufeo gris or Tucuxi Gray River Dolphin, is a species of freshwater dolphin found in the rivers of the Amazon basin.